 The Group has documented financial risk management policies.
 These policies set out the Group's overall business strategies and its risk management philosophy.
 The Group is exposed to financial risks arising from its operations and the use of financial instruments.
-The Group's activities expose it to market risk (including currency risk, cash flow and fair value interest rate risk), credit risk, liquidity risk and price risk.
+The Group's activities expose it to market risk (including currency risk, price risk and interest rate risk), credit risk, liquidity risk and capital risk.